MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/data-platform-create-app.md

 	![Select an entity](./media/data-platform-create-app/select-entity.png)

 After a few minutes, your app opens to the browse screen, which shows a list of accounts, a search bar above that list, and icons for refreshing the list, sorting the list, and creating a record.
+By default, the list shows an image, an email address, a city, and an ID for that account, but you can customize the list, which is called a gallery, to show other types of data.

 ![Browse screen](./media/data-platform-create-app/browse-screen.png)

-To keep this app, save it by pressing Ctrl + S. Otherwise, press Ctrl + F4 (or open the **File** menu and then select **Close**).
+To save your work so far, press Ctrl + S. Otherwise, press Ctrl + F4 (or open the **File** menu and then select **Close**).

 ## Next steps
-In this quickstart, you created an app to manage sample data in the Common Data Service for Apps.
-By default, the browse screen shows a list of accounts, but you'll probably want to customize the list to show different types of data.
+In this quickstart, you created an app to manage sample data about accounts in the Common Data Service for Apps.
+As a next step, you can configure the gallery on the browse screen to better suit your needs.

 > [!div class="nextstepaction"]
 > [Customize a gallery](customize-layout-sharepoint.md)